satingaux/whatsapp-get-automated/README.md

-# Whatsapp
+# Whatsapp Automated Message Reply
+Responds to your whatsApp messages automatically<br>
 It includes Selenium and Java.<br>
-It reply to whatsapp messages automatically.<br>

 # The motivation behind this repo
 At my clg IIIT Sonepat <br>
 In student's whatsAPP grp,<br>